MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/analyze-business-processes.md

 ![Hash subject lines](../images/wpa/tutorials/hash-subject-lines.png)

 If your Workplace Analytics admin has chosen to hash subject lines by setting the **Hash subject lines** option to **Yes**, the subject lines of meetings that are shown in query results become unintelligible.
-This also makes subject lines unusable for business process analysis.
+This also makes subject lines unusable for business-process analysis.

-Therefore, if this hash setting is in effect, when you select New business process in the procedure to [Create a new business process](#create-a-new-business-process), you’ll see a warning stating that business-process analysis is unavailable.
+Therefore, when this hash setting is in effect, if you select **New business process** in the procedure to [Create a new business process](#create-a-new-business-process), you’ll see a warning stating that business-process analysis is unavailable.
 To enable business-process analysis, contact your Workplace Analytics admin and ask them to set the **Hash subject lines** option to **No**.

 ### Exclude terms from subject lines

-You can enter a list of specific keywords or terms that occur in the subject lines of emails and meetings that you want to exclude from analysis.
-(See [Exclude content from subject lines](../use/privacy-settings.md#exclude-terms-from-subject-lines).)
+For data-privacy reasons, you might want to exclude particular meetings from analysis.
+You can do this by adding words that occur in those meetings' subject lines to th **Exclude terms from subject lines** list in the **Privacy settings** of Workplace Analytics.

 ![Exclude terms from subject lines](../images/wpa/tutorials/exclude-terms-5.png)

-[NOT THE REAL TEXT]If your Workplace Analytics admin has chosen to exclude terms from subject lines, you cannot select keywords in the business-process-analysis feature.
-For this reason, if the **Hash subject lines** option is set to **Yes**, when you take the first step in the procedure to [Create a new business process](#create-a-new-business-process), you’ll see a warning stating that business-process analysis is unavailable.
+(For more information, see [Exclude content from subject lines](../use/privacy-settings.md#exclude-terms-from-subject-lines).)

+Adding words to this list affects business-process analysis as follows:

+ * **Word is excluded before you create the process**.
+If an admin excludes a particular word (say, "budget") before you create your business process.
+In this case, the word simply does not appear in the phrases that you create in the [Add meeting filters](#add-meeting-filters) procedure.
+You can still create a business process but you cannot use that exact term.

+* **You create the process before they exclude the word**.
+In this case, the term "budget" was excluded _after_ you created a business process that uses the term.
+This has no effect on your business process.
+The business process still includes the term "budget" and you can use the business process as normal in query filters.

 ## Related topics